Stegler/unit-4-game/README.md

 When the game is restarted the player will be shown a new random number, all the crystals will now have 4 different hidden values, and the player's total score is reset to 0.

 Game design note:
-The random number shown at the start of the game should be between 19 - 120 Each crystal should have a random hidden value between 1 - 12 Designed using html, css, javascript, and jquery
+The random number shown at the start of the game should be between 19 - 120.
+Each crystal should have a random hidden value between 1 - 12.
+Designed using html, css, javascript, and jquery.

 I David Steger am the sole contributer.